-The Transactional Analysis Course is packed with information about this therapy method - how it can be used in both day-to-day life and psychoanalytic practice, either to improve your own life or to help others improve theirs.
-Learn what Transactional Analysis is, what its core concepts are and how to use it for the analysis of behaviour, therapy, and self-help.
+The Transactional Analysis Course is packed with information about this therapy method - how it can be used in both day-to-day life and in psychoanalytic practice.
+Learn what Transactional Analysis is, what its core concepts are and how it is used in behaviour analysis, therapy, and self-help.

 With various sources defining Transactional Analysis (TA) differently to each other, the course begins by looking at what Transactional Analysis actually is, when and where it’s used and by whom.
 You’ll be introduced to the history of the practice and its creator, Eric Berne.

 With introductions made, the course continues by explaining the core principles and concepts of Transactional Analysis, such as ego states, transactions, games, scripts and life positions, and how these effect our relationships.
 With these concepts in mind, you’ll look at how to use Transactional Analysis as a diagnostic tool in a therapy setting and the methods used to work out the underlying issues that may be causing a person’s problems.

 Of these concepts, ‘games’ is particularly important, so much so that Eric Berne wrote a book on the matter.
 The Transactional Analysis Course provides several examples of each game type, to provide clarity on the subject.
 You may well find yourself recognising many of these being played out in your own life.